q335r49/microviche/README.md

 **Z** | Zoom: adjust map block size
 **T** | Toggle color
 **q** | Quit
-_\* The movement keys will take a count (capped a 99), For example, 3j is the same as jjj._
+_\* Movement keys take a count (capped a 99), For example, 3j is the same as jjj._

 You can also use the mouse to pan.
 Mouse clicks are associated with the very first letter of the label, so it might be helpful to prepend a marker, eg, '+ Chapter 1', so you have something to aim at.
-To facilitate navigating with the mouse only, the map can be activated with a mouse drag that ends at the top left corner; it can be closed by a click at the top left corner.
+To facilitate navigating with the mouse only, the map can be activated with a mouse drag that ends at the top left corner and can be closed by a click at the top left corner.
 To summarize:

 Mouse | Action
 --- | ---